psteitz/invitation/calculus/reals.md

 The only number in $\mathbb{N}$ that has an additive inverse is $0$ and the only number with a multiplicative inverse is $1$.

+### Prime numbers

+We say that a natural number $n$ *divides* another natural number $m$ when $m$ can be written as a product of $n$ and another natural number.
+So for example, $3$ divides $12$ since $12 = 3 \cdot\ 4$.
+When $m$ divides $n$ we say that $m$ is a *factor* of $m$.
+Numbers that have no factors other than $1$ and themselves are called *prime numbers*.
+The first few prime numbers are $2, 3, 5, 7, 11, 13.$ Here are some important facts about prime numbers that we won't prove in this swim.
+See the [number theory]() swim for a deep dive into the wonders of prime numbers.

+ 1. There are infinitely many prime numbers.
+There is no largest prime number.
+ 2. The distance between consecutive primes gets larger and larger as you go out farther in the sequence.
+ 3. (Fundamental Theorem of Arithmentic)  Any natural number $n$ can be written in exactly one way as a product of prime numbers.

+The factorization in 3. is called the *prime factorization* of the number.
+Here are some examples

+   $4 = 2^2 $

+   $24 = 2^3 3$

+   $72 = 2^3 3^2$

+   $225 = 3^2 5^2$

+  Write the prime factorization of each of the following numbers:

+  $186, 36, 108, 1000, 550, 1000000$

 ## Integers
 The _Integers_ are what we get when we add additive inverses for all of the natural numbers.
 We use $\mathbb{Z}$ to represent the integers.
 So  $\mathbb{Z} = ... -2, -1, 0, 1, 2, ... $